-Know vledge and Understanding: Teaching/learning methods & strategies Assessment professional engineering practice in the context of Manufacturing Management.
+Know ledge and Understanding: Teaching/learning methods & strategies Assessment Manu Supp A1 A2 A3mn A3scr A4 A5 A6 A7 facturing Management (MMGM) and by Chain Management (SCM) Understanding of business practice and the limitations within an engineering specialisation Understand the roles in an engineering team and personal responsibilities Relevant techniques for commercial and professional engineering practice in the context of Manufacturing Management.
+Relevant techniques for commercial and professional engineering practice in the context of Supply Chain management.
+Operations management techniques and processes in manufacturing and service sectors.
+Resource management planning and systems implications.
+The analytical techniques employed in management and process control.
+Relevant techniques for commercial and professional engineering practice in the context of Supply Chain Management.
 Acquisition of knowledge and understanding is through a combination of lectures, seminars, group discussions and assignments.
 Throughout, the learner is encouraged to undertake independent study both to supplement and consolidate what is being taught/learnt and to broaden their individual knowledge and understanding of the subject.
-Knowledge and understanding are assessed through a series of case studies, assignments, project reports and unseen examinations Intelle ectual skills: Teaching/learning methods & strategies Assessment B1 B1 B2 B3 B4 B4 B5 B6 ufacturing Management (MMGM) and oly Chain Management (SCM) MMGM: Analyse and solve Manufacturing Management problems using appropriate techniques.
+Knowledge and understanding are assessed through a series of case studies, assignments, project reports and unseen examinations Intelle ctual skills: Teaching/learning methods & strategies Assessment Manu Supp B1 1 B1 5 B2 6 B3 0 B4 7 B4 7 B4 7 B4 7 B5 1 B5 1 B6 7 B6 7 B6 7 B6 7 B6 7 B6 7 B6 7 B6 7 facturing Management (MMGM) and by Chain Management (SCM) MMGM: Analyse and solve Manufacturing Management problems using appropriate echniques.
 SCM: Analyse and solve Supply Chain Management problems.
 Design/model/analyse relevant engineering systems/subsystems.
-Critically review and select appropriate research methods to solve engineering and commercial problems.
+Critically review and select appropriate esearch methods to solve engineering and commercial problems.
 MMGM: Evaluate external influences and develop skills in ethical operations and show insight on the commercial and social context.
-SCM: Evaluate external influences and develop skills in ethical operations and show insight on the commercial and social aspects in the context of Supply Chain Management.
-Identify the influence of resource related issues on operations and business.
+SCM: Evaluate external influences and develop skills in ethical operations and show insight on the commercial and social appects in the context of Supply Chain Management. dentify the influence of resource related ssues on operations and business.
 Design appropriate management systems and processes.
 Intellectual skills are developed throughout the programme by the methods and strategies outlined in section A, above.
 Analysis, problem solving, and modelling skills are further developed through case studies, class discussion, in-course exercises, assignments and exams.
 Throughout, the learner is encouraged to develop intellectual skills further by independent study Intellectual skills B1-B6 are assessed through case studies, experiential work, tutorials, assignment and examinations.
 These are supported by work centred on analysis and synthesis, problem solving, in technical and managerial contexts.